wtrekell/crewai-factory/README.md

 ## 🎯 Purpose

-CrewAI Builders Crew automates the creation of CrewAI projects by taking a high-level YAML description of your desired crew and generating all necessary implementation files, including:
+CrewAI Factory Crew automates the creation of CrewAI projects by taking a high-level YAML description of your desired crew and generating all necessary implementation files, including:

 - Crew logic and structure